RedWebGames/Cyberix3D/README.md

 ## Wiki
 Wiki: http://wiki.gamemaker3d.com (Open Source)

-The Cyberix3D wiki helps you learn h
+The Cyberix3D wiki helps you learn how to use the Cyberix3D engine (Adobe Flash Version).
+This wiki is also open source so you can help build the Cyberix3D Wiki.
+You can visit the wiki here http://wiki.gamemaker3d.com/editor:start
 ## Examples
 ###### (Currently No Examples Available)
 -